 The North District Plan includes housing targets for each of the councils within its boundaries.
 For Ryde, this target is set at an additional 7,600 homes by 2021.
-Council's Dwelling Delivery City of Ryde 2016-2021 draft report (see Attachment 1) anticipates that 12,786 homes will be created in this period, well in excess of the North District Plan's target.
+Council's Dwelling Delivery City of Ryde 2016-2021 draft report (see Attachment 1) anticipates that 12,786 homes will be created (based on Local Development Application approvals.
+Not all approved dwellings are completed, actual delivery can vary widely location to location).
+Detailed analysis of future capacity will be detailed in City of Ryde's updated Housing Strategy (anticipated completion mid-2020).

 Around 80 per cent of these new homes are expected to be located in Shepherds Bay Meadowbank and the North Ryde Station and Macquarie University Station Priority Precincts.